SOM-Research/Gitana/README.md

 To ensure efficiency, an incremental propagation mechanism refreshes the database content with the latest project activities.

+## Documentation

+More information can be found on the [GitHub documentation site.](http://gitanadocs.getforge.io/)

 ## Who is behind this project?

 * [Valerio Cosentino](http://github.com/valeriocos/ "Valerio Cosentino")